-This site is a place for eco-writers and allows contributors to post tips, resources, and writing samples, which others can comment on or just read.
-As we start out, and for probably a few months, please do not expect too many reviews or comments.
-This site is experimental.
+This site is a place for eco-writers and allows contributors to post and read tips, resources, and writing samples, which others can discuss.

 How to Become a Contributor